-- Category #1: Intelligence; - Category #2: Force Protection; - Category #4: Interagency Planning Support; - Category #5: Surge Medical Capability to Assist Civil Authorities; - Category 7: Patient Transport and Strategic Airlift; - Category 8: Installation Support to Civilian Agencies; - Category 10: Security in Support of Pharmaceutical/Vaccine Production (Critical Infrastructure Protection (CIP)); - Category 11: Security in Support of Pharmaceutical/Vaccine Distribution; - Category 12: Communications support to Civil Authorities; - Category 13: Quarantine Assistance to U.S. Authorities; - Category 14: Military Assistance for Civil Disturbances; - Category 15: Military Assurance: Defense Industrial Base; - Category 16: Mortuary Affairs; - Category 17: Continuity of Operations & Continuity of Government; and, - Category 19: Public Affairs support to Civil Authorities.
-121
+- Category 1: Intelligence; - Category 2: Force Protection; - Category 4: Interagency Planning Support; - Category 5: Surge Medical Capability to Assist Civil Authorities; - Category 7: Patient Transport and Strategic Airlift; - Category 8: Installation Support to Civilian Agencies; - Category 10: Security in Support of Pharmaceutical/Vaccine Production (Critical Infrastructure Protection (CIP)); - Category 11: Security in Support of Pharmaceutical/Vaccine Distribution; - Category 12: Communications support to Civil Authorities; - Category 13: Quarantine Assistance to U.S. Authorities; - Category 14: Military Assistance for Civil Disturbances; - Category 15: Military Assurance: Defense Industrial Base; - Category 16: Mortuary Affairs; - Category 17: Continuity of Operations & Continuity of Government; and. - Category 19: Public Affairs support to Civil Authorities.
+127

-This Handbook provides an overview of many of the authorities necessary to support the above referenced categories.
-However, if the current pandemic evolves into one characterized by both high mortality and strike rates, the magnitude of the support requested from DoD may challenge existing authorities and resources.
+This Handbook provides an overview of many of the authorities necessary to support the abovereferenced categories.
+However, if a H1N1 pandemic evolves into one characterized by both high mortality and strike rates, the magnitude of the support requested from DoD may challenge existing authorities and resources.

 The Congressional Research Service has also developed a CRS Report for Congress that outlines key legal issues raised by Pandemic Influenza outbreak.
-The authors note that the federal authorities authorizing federal support for a pandemic influenza contingency include the Public Health Service Act and the Stafford Act.
-These authorities involve the establishment of quarantines and isolation facilities at the border or of an interstate nature.
-As discussed above, the DoD Planning guidance directs consideration be given to the potential for DoD to provide quarantine support to U.S. Authorities.
-Has would be in support of the HHS's authority to prevent the introduction, transmission, or spread of communicable diseases from foreign countries into the States or possessions, or from one State or possession into any other State or possession.
-These foreign and interstate quarantine authorities are administered by the Director of the CDC and executed as necessary by the Division of Global Migration and Quarantine.
-Further, DHS provides support to the CDC through three of its agencies: U.S. Customs & Border Protection (CBP); U.S. Immigration and Customs Enforcement (ICE); and, the United States Coast Guard (USCG).
+128 The authors note that the federal authorities authorizing federal support for a pandemic influenza contingency include the Public Health Service Act and the Stafford Act.
+These authorities involve the establishment of quarantines and isolation facilities at borders or of an interstate nature.
+129 As discussed above, DoD planning guidance directs consideration be given to the potential for DoD to provide quarantine support to U.S. authorities.
+130 This would be in support of HHS's authority "to prevent the introduction, transmission, or spread of communicable diseases from foreign countries into the States or possessions, or from one State or possession into any other State or possession."
+131 These foreign and interstate quarantine authorities are administered by the Director of the CDC and executed as necessary by the Division of Global Migration and Quarantine.
+132 Further, DHS provides support

-121 Id. at pp 10-11.
+127 Id. at 10-11.

-122 KATHLEEN S. SWENDIMAN & NANCY LEE JONES, The 2009 Influenza A(H1N1) Outbreak: Selected Legal Issues, CRS REP'T TO CONG.
-(May 4, 2009)(hereinafter "CRS REP'T").
+128 KATHLEEN S. SWENDIMAN & NANCY LEE JONES, The 2009 Influenza A (H1N1) Outbreak: Selected Legal Issues, CRS REP'T TO CONG.
+(May 4, 2009) [hereinafter "CRS REP'T"].

-123 Id. at summary.
+129 Id. summary.

-124 See Implementation Plan at page 11, Category 13.
+130 See Implementation Plan, supra note 125, at 11, Category 13.

-125 42 U.S.C.
+131 42 U.S.C.
 264(a).

-126 See CRS REP'T at pp. 6-7.
+132 See CRS REP'T, supra note 128 at 6-7.